-Aunty Julie began dancing at the age of 4 with San Francisco's Hula instructor Nelani Rogers.
-There she learned her basics and formed many hula sister and hula aunty bonds with many people that some are now also currently teaching throughout the bay area.
+Aunty Julie is a lifelong dancer who began dancing at the age of 4 with San Francisco's Kumu Hula Nelani Rogers.
+There she learned her basics and formed many sisterhood and bonds, many of which are now current, leaders teachers and Kumus the Polynesian dance community in the Bay Area.

 Assistant Teacher Malia

 Malia is very sweet kind and patient with the children of Tehani.
 She is very skilled and graceful in her craft and has recently co-choreographed the award winning Tamari'i Otea Merced 2018.
 She has placed in various solo/group performances and looks forward to creating more pieces for Tehani.
 What she enjoys most is being a big sister mentor to all the little Tehani blossoms we are blessed with that walk through our doors.
 She aspires to travel to different countries to share her mana'o of dance.